amirroox/subMerge/README.md

 - 🧹 Optionally remove all existing subtitle tracks before attaching new ones
 - ⚡ Fast C++ version using `nlohmann/json` and FFmpeg tools
 - 🐍 Python version with no external dependencies
+- 🌐 With web UI for command generation

 ---